Light of My Life (film): Production

 In September 2016, it was announced Casey Affleck would write, direct, and star in the film, while Teddy Schwarzman would produce under his Black Bear Pictures banner.
 In February 2017, it was announced Anna Pniowsky would star in the film, and Sierra/Affinity would produce the film and handle international sales.
 In August 2018, it was revealed Elisabeth Moss had joined the cast of the film.

 Principal photography began in February 2017 in British Columbia's Okanagan.

 Daniel Hart composed the film score.
 The soundtrack was released at Varèse Sarabande Records on August 16, 2019.

 Release

 It had its world premiere at the Berlin International Film Festival on February 8, 2019.
 Shortly after, Saban Films acquired distribution rights to the film.
 It was released on August 9, 2019.

 Home Entertainment

-On October 11, 2019 Paramount Pictures released Light of My Life on Blu-Ray and DVD.
+On October 11, 2019, Paramount Pictures Home Entertainment released Light of My Life on Blu-Ray and DVD.

-Response
+Reception

 Box office

 Light of My Life grossed $20,056 in the United States and Canada and $527,105 in other territories.